berkyalcinkaya/jghpi_blink_server/README.md

 ## Notes

+- If making calls from outside the network *legacy*, the user will need to be on the VPN network.
 - Make sure the Raspberry Pi is connected to the network and the static IP **10.2.44.165** is accessible.
 - For any hardware issues or troubleshooting, ensure that the board is properly powered and the LEDs are connected correctly.

 ## Development

 The code is designed to be extensible.
 You can modify the LED blinking logic, add more LEDs, or adjust the frequency calculations based on your testing requirements.

+### Development Instructions:
+**Accessing the device**: plug in a monitor to the HDMI port on the Raspberry Pi and plug in a keyboard to any usb port.
+You will need to unplug the device from power and plug it back in to establish an HDMI signal.

+**username**: ubuntu<br>
+**password**: jghpi2024

+The code for the server and input detection is located in the directory `/blink`.
+Here, you can fetch the latest changes using `git pull`.
+Upon pulling updates, you willl need to restart the server and board script.

+First, run ```python3 flask_app.py&```.
+To run the server and push it to the background (as signified by the `&` char).
+Press `Enter` and then run ```python3 board.py``` to start the main board script.

+You can unplug the monitor and keyboard, and resume normal usage.